liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/06-overriding-inline-content-using-jsps.markdown

 7. Deploy your JSP.

-@product@ uses your JSP in place of the current inline logic.
+@sharepoint@ uses your JSP in place of the current inline logic.
 If you want to walk through an example override, continue with this tutorial.
 Otherwise, congratulations on a modified `.jsp.readme` file to override core inline content!